 No other options from Logitech (at the moment)

-With an IP64 rating, the stylish Logitech circle can live inside or out; it won’t spoil the décor in either spot which is appreciated, though outdoors it’ll need to be sheltered under the eve.
+With an IP64 rating, the stylish Logitech Circle View can live inside or out; it won’t spoil the décor in either spot which is appreciated, though outdoors it’ll need to be sheltered under the eve.
 As well as the HomeKit encryption, privacy is built right into the design in the form of a simple hinge – it’s reassuring to be able to point the camera down at its own stand or press the physical button on the back.

-We also really appreciate the quality visible in the glass optics which makes this a great choice for a premium environment.
+We also really appreciate the quality visible in the glass optics, which makes this a great choice for a premium environment.
 The steady refinement of the Apple workflow means setup is painless, too, and in-home analysis can be accessed in the Apple app.

 2-way audio: Yes